Run1e/asyncspotify/docs/quickstart.rst

 To communicate with the Spotify Web API, you have to create a Spotify Application first.
 Go to `this page <https://developer.spotify.com/dashboard/applications>`_ and create an app.

-After having made an app, you will be forwared to a page showing miscellaneous stats.
+After having made an app, you will be forwarded to a page showing miscellaneous stats.
 The client id and client secret provided here is what you'll use when authenticating.

 To authenticate, you have to create an :class:`OAuth` instance.
-The easiesy way of doing this is calling the convenience function :func:`easy_auth`.
+The easiest way of doing this is calling the convenience function :func:`easy_auth`.
 The following snippet shows how to authenticate and use the returned instance to create a Spoofy Client instance.

 .. literalinclude:: ../examples/authenticating.py
     :language: py

+To make :func:`easy_auth` work, you have to go to the dashboard of your application, click edit, and add this to your list of 'redirect URIs': ``http://localhost/``

 The first time you authenticate, a link and some instructions will appear in your console.
 The link points to a page where you can grant yourself access.
 After granting access your browser will be redirected to a page (localhost if